vinceswu/crank/README.md

 **Crank** takes a topic and generates a complete YouTube Short, including video and metadata, ready for upload.
 Designed for fast, efficient content creation with full control over the output.

-Written in [Olive](https://github.com/ecnivslabs/olive), compiled to a native binary.

 ## Prerequisites

 - **Olive >= 0.4.2** (see installation below)